chuaan/pre_exam/README.md

 Some materials or answers of courses in UoM

 Answers of quiz should be opend by OneNote, because the resolution of the pdf version is too low.
-Only windows 10's desktop version OnoNote can see the clear quiz answers, so I provide the screenshoots version.
+Only windows 10's desktop version OneNote can see the clear quiz answers, so I provide the screenshoots version.

 created by WANG Zhou